-- Further educating financial services consumers on their rights, as well as insurance service users. - Educating judicial officers on banking operations and insurance sector. - Permanent resolving disputes initiated by loan processing fees in line with above mentioned manner. - Amendments to the Law on Conversion in terms of specifying norms that would clearly define the rights of clients and banks - Permitting the electronic issue of bills of exchange for individuals - Regular workshops and seminars are proposed in cooperation with the NBS and insurance companies, and for the purpose of constructive discussions, exchange of opinions and obtaining instructions and guidelines in the field of finding the best solutions in the field of protection of rights and interests of insurance users. - Continuous exchange of opinions and constructive discussions with insurance companies regarding the implementation of rules on insurance distribution, ie regulatory requirements regarding market behaviour. - Increasing the limit stipulated in Article 3, paragraph 3 of the Law on the Protection of Financial Services Consumers in Distance Contracts, that is, enabling the conclusion of a contract through two-factor authentication or an IT solution that would enable the security without the use of an electronic qualified signature.
+- Further educating financial services consumers on their rights, as well as insurance service users. - Educating judicial officers on banking operations and insurance sector. - Permanent resolving disputes initiated by loan processing fees in line with above mentioned manner. - Amendments to the Law on Conversion in terms of specifying norms that would clearly define the the currency clause and rights of clients and banks - Permitting the electronic issue of bills of exchange for individuals - Regular workshops and seminars are proposed in cooperation with the NBS and insurance companies, and for the purpose of constructive discussions, exchange of opinions and obtaining instructions and guidelines in the field of finding the best solutions in the field of protection of rights and interests of insurance users. - Continuous exchange of opinions and constructive discussions with insurance companies regarding the implementation of rules on insurance distribution, ie regulatory requirements regarding market behaviour. - Increasing the limit stipulated in Article 3, paragraph 3 of the Law on the Protection of Financial Services Consumers in Distance Contracts, that is, enabling the conclusion of a contract through two-factor authentication or an IT solution that would enable the security without the use of an electronic qualified signature. - Promoting mediation as way of resolving litigations between banks and financial services consumers and amending the Law on Mediation would be important in that regard.